 When increasing the number of users, the prices (mentioned above) include a new full year of maintenance.

 An example: when you upgrade your license from 250 users to 500 users, you pay the difference between the two tiers and get one years’ worth of maintenance at the new user tier.
 The mentioned upgrade price of 250 users to 500 users will result in a cost of $26,800.

 It’s important to keep in mind that when you upgrade, you will reset your maintenance period.
 Hence, if you bought a license in April and upgraded in May then you would lose 11 months on the maintenance contract.

-Purchasing an upgrade is a simple and straightforward process which can be fulfilled in less than a business day (once the purchase order is approved).
+Purchasing an upgrade is a simple process that can be fulfilled in less than a business day (once the purchase order is approved).
 I would advise you to:

-- Prepare the purchase order once that the number of users is nearing 250 users.
+- Prepare the purchase order once the number of users is nearing 250 users.

 - Only execute the purchase order when it is really necessary.